-Here are the 11 permanent Arsenal captains from the Premier League era, ranked by how well they fared with the armband.
+Here are the 14 permanent Arsenal captains from the Premier League era, ranked by how well they fared with the armband.

-The lasting memory from his spell as captain was when he sat down on the pitch and threw a strop after a 2-2 draw with Birmingham in 2008.
+Indeed, the lasting memory from his spell as captain was when he sat down on the pitch and threw a strop after a 2-2 draw with Birmingham in 2008.

-After he publicly criticised his own teammates later that year, Arsene Wenger finally had enough and stripped him of the captaincy.
+After he publicly criticised his own team-mates later that year, Arsene Wenger finally had enough and stripped him of the captaincy.

 Lehmann on Gallas at Birmingham: “After the match, he refused to leave the pitch but sat down in the centre circle like a sulky child, until the manager himself came to collect him.” pic.twitter.com/mongfH07ct

 — afcstuff (@afcstuff) November 15, 2017

 Despite only having five months left on his Arsenal contract, Lacazette was named club captain in February 2022.

 “I think I know a bit about everyone and how they work and how I can manage them,” he said when asked about his approach as captain.
 “On the pitch, I try to lead and to show that the way we have to press, the intensity because of the coach is asking us [for this].

 “But in the dressing room I am more maybe vocal and I want to bring the good vibes and the energy because some days we forget we are playing an amazing sport, we have an amazing job for a big club and obviously it’s natural, it’s human to forget sometimes so I just want to bring some smiles and maybe some good luck.”